theochem/horton/doc/user_hf_dft.rst

 * :py:class:`~horton.meanfield.occ.FermiOccModel`.
 Use the Fermi-smearing method
-  to fill up the orbitals. [rabuck1999]_
+  to fill up the orbitals. [rabuck1999]_ Only part of the methodology presented Rabuck is implemented.
+See :py:class:`~horton.meanfield.occ.FermiOccModel` for details.
 Example usage:

   .. code-block:: python